ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 ### Step 2.
 Clone the GitHub repository

-Clone the repository that contains the code used in this tutorial.
+Clone the repository containing code used in this tutorial.

 ```sh
 git clone https://github.com/ibm-build-labs/Watson-NLP